 Shipping containers lost at sea dump plastic items such as parts of computer monitors, and even Legos, directly into the water.

-So, after briefly touching on just SOME of the facts, let’s look at how we can reduce one of the main pollutants responsible for the damage – plastic bags.
+So, after briefly touching on just SOME of the facts, let’s look at how we can reduce one of the primary pollutants responsible for the damage – plastic bags.

 Why Should We Reduce The Use of Plastic Bags in Particular?

-Here are 8 quick points of WHY we should reduce plastic bags in particular – then we’ll discuss HOW!
+Here are eight quick points of WHY we should reduce plastic bags in particular – then we’ll discuss HOW!

 1. Plastic bags pollute our land and water…

-Look around and you’ll see they are everywhere.
-Flying around, tangled in trees and fence, floating around in ponds, and lying on the ground in parks.
+Look around, and you’ll see they are everywhere.
+Flying around, tangled in trees and fence, floating around in ponds, and lying on the parks’ ground.

-They’re so lightweight that it’s super easy to be picked up by the wind and to travel distances.
+They’re so lightweight that it’s super easy to pick up by the wind and travel distances.

 2. Plastic bags are made from non-renewable resources and contribute to climate change…

-The majority of plastic bags are made of polyethylene, a substance that is derived from crude oil refining and natural gas processing.
+Polyethylene gets used to make most plastic bags, a substance derived from crude oil refining and natural gas processing.

-Oil and natural gas are non-renewable fossil fuel-based resources and through their extraction and production, they emit greenhouse gases, which contribute to global climate change.
+Oil and natural gas are non-renewable fossil fuel-based resources.
+Through their extraction and production, they emit greenhouse gases, which contribute to global climate change.